-Using our PrettyPrinter class is as straight forward, as you can imagine.

-With the knowledge we have now, we can use most of CPAN already.
-So is it time to call it a success and go have some coffee?

-I like to pick my goals a bit higher than that.
+Just for completeness, using our PrettyPrinter class is as straight forward, as you can imagine.With the knowledge we have now, we can use most of CPAN already.
+So is it time to call it a success and go have some coffee?I like to pick my goals a bit higher than that.